Nonminimal Couplings and the Forgotten Field of Axion Inflation

 We next perform a conformal transformation of the spacetime metric, to work in the Einstein frame \cite{Kaiser:2010ps,Abedi:2014mka}

+where $M_{\rm pl}$ is the reduced Planck mass, $1/\sqrt{8 \pi G}$.
 This serves to make the coupling to gravity canonical; in doing so it modifies both the kinetic and potential terms in the action.
 The action in the Einstein frame takes the form

 for $\phi^I = (\varphi, \vartheta)$.
 The field-space metric in the Einstein frame becomes

 where $f_{,I} \equiv \partial f / \partial \phi^I$ denotes a derivative with respect to field $\phi^I$.
 In our simple case, the field-space metric remains diagonal, with the nonvanishing components